-As your online following grows, you will hopefully gain lots of lovely comments and posts but what happens when somebody criticises or complains about you on your ‘official’ page?
-Do you just ignore it and hope it goes away?
+As your online following grows, you will hopefully gain lots of lovely comments and posts, but what happens when somebody criticises or complains about you on your 'official' page?
+Do you ignore it and hope it goes away?
 Alternatively, maybe get in a public spat with them?
 No, you respond, do not ignore it.
-These are some of my key tips:
+These are some of my essential tips:

-- Don’t be afraid of complaints, use negative comments as a way to learn.
-Social media is the largest focus group you are ever likely to have access to
+- Don't be afraid of complaints; use negative comments to learn.
+Social media is the most significant focus group you are ever likely to have access to

-- Respond quickly, positively and if necessary take it offline.
-This will show your customer base that you are listening.
+- Respond quickly, positively and if necessary, take it offline.
+This will show your customer base that you are listening to them.
 If it is a faulty product or a bad customer experience, ask the user to send more details and an email address for you to follow things up once you have investigated things.
-This will also enable you to take things out of the public glare
+This will also enable you to take things out of the public glare.

-- Look out for the trolls, some customers cannot and will not be placated on social media.
-Once you feel you have done all you can don’t feed the troll, leave the conversation.
-In 99.5% of complaints, things dry up
+- Look out for the trolls; some customers cannot and will not be satisfied on social media.
+Once you feel you have done all you can, don't feed the troll; leave the conversation.
+In 99.5% of complaints, things dry up.

 - Have a plan for dealing with complaints.
-Regardless of who you are you will get complaints on Social media, have a plan or strategy on how to handle them.
-If you are new to this then Google is your best friend, there are lots of tried and tested examples of ‘social media response flow charts.’
+Regardless of who you are, you will get complaints on Social media, and have a plan or strategy for handling them.
+If you are new to this, then Google is your best friend; there are many tried and tested examples of 'social media response flow charts.'

 Sins of Digital Marketing - Number 5